 The Bottom Line

-Try taking ornithine before a workout may help your body feel less tired and might give your muscles a boost of energy.
-More physical ease means more mental ease when facing those grueling workouts.
+Try taking ornithine before a workout reportedly helps your body feel less tired and gives your muscles a boost of energy.
+More physical ease means more mental ability when facing those grueling workouts.

 L-ornithine is vital to overall health.
 But before supplementing it or upping your daily dose, talk to your doctor.